mengdi1012/ActionAgainstHunger/iteration-01.plan.md

 Scrum master(2): Like a facilitator or coach to the team.
 Allocate jobs to each team members based on their strengths, weaknesses and proper workload for best efficiency.
 Ensure each sprint is organized and finish on time with great quality.
 Strong communication skills to solve team conflicts if there is.
 Development team(everyone):  Understand the purpose and objective of the project.
 Follow print backlog.
 Split large tasks into smaller daily tasks.
 Report progress.
 Identify issues.
 Contribute both in front-end, back-end and database
 QA(2): Write proper test document and checklist.
 Ensure all features match client’s requirements.
 Ensure each feature quality and regression.

---------------------------------Roles and Reaons--------------------------------
+[Roles and Reaons]:
-Name        	Roles                       	Reason
-Smile		Product owner,QA,Engineer 	Have industrial working experience,Familiar with agile 												methodologies,Strong communication ability
+Smile is Product owner,QA,Engineer since he has industrial working experience, is familiar with agile methodologies and has strong communication ability
-Krizhan		Engineer					Has industrial working experience,Good problem solver Mengdi		Scrum master,Engineer 		organized, circumspect, easy-going Yufei Yang	Scrum master,Engineer		Strong communication skills, friendly Jayson		QA,Engineer                 Industrial automation QA experiences, Good problem-solver Siqi, Yang  Engineer					Good problem-solver
-Abi         Product owner,Engineer	    Strong speech skills, Logical thinking
+Krizhan is Engineer	since he has industrial working experience and a good problem solver Mengdi is Scrum master,Engineer since she is organized, circumspect, easy-going Yufei Yang	is Scrum master,Engineer since she has strong communication skills and is friendly Jayson is QA,Engineer since he has industrial automation QA experiences and a good problem solver Siqi, Yang  is Engineer since he is a good problem solver Abi is Product owner,Engineer since he has strong speech skills and logical thinking

-------------------------Personal Strengths and weaknesses------------------------ Name 					 Strengths 							 Weaknesses
+[Personal Strengths and weaknesses]:
-Smile	 Test automation, Agile Methodologies, SDLC 		HTML, XML Krizhan  Infrastructure, Backend, Problem solver            UI Design, Testing, C Mengdi	 Database, Android studio, UI Design                AWS, Server, HTML Yufei Yang	Database, python, Communication                 UI design, C, Automation Testing Jayson   Problem solver, Coding, Automation Testing 		Communication,UI,documentation Siqi Yang Database, Java, AWS                              	C,UI design, Testing Abi   	 Javascript, backend, java, python                  UI design, testing, C
+Smile has advantages in Test automation, Agile Methodologies, SDLC and disadvantages in HTML, XML Krizhan has advantages in Infrastructure, Backend, Problem solver  and disadvantages in UI Design, Testing, C Mengdi has advantages in Database, Android studio, UI Design and disadvantages in AWS, Server, HTML Yufei Yang	jas advantages in Database, python, Communication and disadvantages in UI design, C, Automation Testing Jayson has advantages in Problem solver, Coding, Automation Testing and disadvantages in Communication,UI,documentation Siqi Yang has advantages in Database, Java, AWS and disadvantages in C,UI design, Testing Abi has advantages in Javascript, backend, java, python and disadvantages in UI design, testing, C

 #### Team Rules